KOTOR-Community-Portal/mod-builds/content/k1/full_with_metadata.md

 **Author:** Sithspecter

-**Description:** Colorizes vanilla's blue-grey loadscreens, to add a bit of life to module changes.
+**Description:** Colorizes the previously blue-grey loadscreens of the game, to add a bit of life to module changes.

 **Category & Tier:** Appearance Change & Immersion / 3 - Suggested